 - The approval period for initial and continuing review

-- The names of IRB members who leave the meeting because of a conflict of interest, including a statement that the conflict of interest is the reason for the absence
+- The names of IRB members who leave the meeting for the vote on an item(s) because of a conflict of interest or any other reason

-3. For the initial and continuing review of expedited research, the primary reviewer’s review sheet is the mechanism used to document:
+3. For the initial and continuing review of expedited research, the primary reviewer’s review form is the mechanism used to document:

 - The specific permissible expedited category